IkhwanAL/ascii_renderer/README.md

 ## What is The Motivation of This Project

-The plan is to learn Data Structure & Algorithm Based On Project
+The plan is to learn Data Structure & Algorithm Based On Project.
+But know change to how scaling image work

+few image manipulation that i want learn that is
+- Nearest Neighbor Interpolation
+- Bilinear Interpolation
+- Edge Detection
+- Dithing